vibbits/training-material/topics/linux/tutorials/file-system/tutorial.md

 ```

 A relatively unknown package is lrzip, 'long range zip', which achieves very good results on big files.
 Let's try that one also!
 > Copy DRR000542_1.fastq.subset file to a new file called lrzip_test.fastq and compress with lrzip.
 ```
 $ lrzip lrzip_test.fastq
 The program 'lrzip' is currently not installed.
 You can install it by typing: sudo apt-get install lrzip
 ```

-'''apt-get''' is the command line tool to install software on Debian distro's.
+**apt-get** is the command line tool to install software on Debian distro's.
 Equivalent to the software center.
 ```
 $ sudo apt-get install lrzip
 [sudo] password for joachim: